Tuggeranong Hill Nature Reserve

 The reserve protects a number of known Aboriginal heritage sites, being the physical (archaeological) traces of the rich Aboriginal history of the area.
 Stone artefacts and an axe grinding groove site are found in the reserve, and it is likely that further Aboriginal heritage sites will be found.
 The grinding groove site is a rare and significant type of archaeological site in the ACT.
 These sites are of cultural significance to Traditional Custodians, linking generations of Aboriginal people over time, and they are also of archaeological significance as an important source of information on the history of the reserve and the ACT region.

 All Aboriginal places and objects in the ACT are protected under the Heritage Act 2004 and must not be disturbed.
 Anyone finding an (unregistered) Aboriginal object or place has an obligation to report it to the Heritage Council.

 Vegetation communities and associations

-A majority of the reserve supports dry woodlands/open forest dominated by norton’s box (E. nortonii), red box (E. polyanthemos) and drooping she-oak (Allocasuarina verticillata).
-Some of the drooping she-oak are estimated to be around 150 years old and among the oldest individuals of the species in the ACT.
-The reserve also contains some of the oldest and largest scribbly gum (E. rossii) trees in the ACT.
+A majority of the reserve supports dry woodlands/open forest dominated by Norton’s Box (Eucalyptus nortonii), Red Box (E. polyanthemos) and Drooping She-oak (Allocasuarina verticillata).
+Some of the Drooping She-oaks are estimated to be around 150 years old and among the oldest individuals of the species in the ACT.
+The reserve also contains some of the oldest and largest Scribbly Gum (E. rossii) trees in the ACT.

 Plants – Land of diversity